Bay Windows: True Colors OUT Youth Theatre controversy

 In 2013 co-owner Sue O'Connell wrote an article titled "White gay men and black men have more in common than they think" where she suggested "that an image problem (for young black men) is an element of the racial profiling young black men experience" and posed the hypothetical question of "what would happen if young black men took a page from Frank Kameny's (a white gay man) playbook?".
 The article generated a strong reaction by the local LGBT and black communities as it appeared to use respectability politics as a potential solution to the marginalization and profiling of black men.
 In response to this article the True Colors: OUT Youth Theater, which is a part of the larger The Theatre Offensive group in Boston, wrote, produced and performed a show titled "Voices from the Ground, Stories from the Roots" in 2014.

-“After the Bay Windows editorial sparked such strong local reaction among Boston's LGBT and black communities, we wanted to take on the topic by exploring the roots of sexuality, culture, religion, gender and more.
+"After the Bay Windows editorial sparked such strong local reaction among Boston's LGBT and black communities, we wanted to take on the topic by exploring the roots of sexuality, culture, religion, gender and more.
 The result is a moving, personal and revealing show that couples historical information and current events with the personal, honest experiences of True Colors members.
-It truly demonstrates the complex dynamics of one's roots and history and their affect on the person they become,” said Nick Bazo, the Director of True Colors about the show.
+It truly demonstrates the complex dynamics of one's roots and history and their effect on the person they become," said Nick Bazo, the Director of True Colors about the show.